 A - The duties of Officers and Trustees are delineated in a very general sense in our Constitution and By-Laws.
 The Officers, and particularly Temple’s President act as the executive branch of our Temple running the day to day affairs, making important decision when needed.
 Monthly Board meetings are conducted with attendance requirements for all Officers, Trustees, and active Past Presidents.
 All Officers and Trustees participate as members on at least one Temple committee.

 A – In addition to providing meaningful Religious Services and Education, Temple provides other essential services for its congregations.
-That includes a strong social aspect, which is achieved through our Sisterhood, Men’s Club, Parent Teacher Organization (PTO) and Renaissance Club.
+That includes a strong social aspect, which is achieved through our Sisterhood, Men’s Club, and Parent Teacher Organization (PTO).
 In addition to fulfilling so many needs of Temple including assisting our children, fundraising, promoting and creating much needed projects, these organizations foster an atmosphere where Jews can gather socially and create life long friendships.

 Q - When do they meet and what at do they do?

 A - Each organization holds monthly meetings an participates in special planned events throughout the year.
 Men’s Club holds a monthly activity.
-Sisterhood, the backbone of Temple has countless fantastic programs, the highlight of which is its annual Election Day fashion show.
-Renaissance Club, available for those Temple members over the age of 55, presents speaker programs of interest.
+Sisterhood, the backbone of Temple has countless fantastic programs, the highlight of which is its annual Election Day Fashion Show.
 Our PTO is the guiding light behind the scene for each and every event, holiday, service, and educational endeavor offered to our children.
 All of the members of these groups are Temple members interested in their synagogue, Jewish ideals, camaraderie, friendship, and our youth.